Rojaun-Dev/Blog/website/content/blog/SSH PKI Setup .md

 > `Output`
 > `Enter file in which to save the key (/home/test/.ssh/id_rsa)`

-3. The second prompt from `ssh-keygen` command will request that you enter a passphrase this is optional but it is highly recommended the security of a PKI authentication system relys on the Private key STAYING PRIVATE !!
+3. The second prompt from `ssh-keygen` command will request that you enter a passphrase this is optional but it is highly recommended the security of a PKI authentication system relies on the Private key STAYING PRIVATE !!
 If a private key with no passphrase fall into malicious hands, they will be able to log in to any server configured with the corresponding public key
 4. Next you will need to copy the Public Key to your server, this can be done using [SFTP](https://www.ssh.com/academy/ssh/sftp) or [SCP](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) (for example, /home/test/.ssh/id_rsa.pub) to your account on the remote system (for example, server@testserver.com); for example, using command-line SCP:

 > `scp /home/test/.ssh/id_rsa.pub server@testserver.com`